Loading

 Dara Sakor International Airport

 Dara Sakor International Airport is a public use airport in development serving Botum Sakor in Cambodia.
 It was developed at a cost of $350 million by Chinese-owned Tianjin Union Development Group.
 The airport will have its first test flights in mid-2023.
 It will also serve the new Dara Sakor Resort.
 After a two-year delay, Governor of Koh Kong has announced at a press conference that the airport will begin operations in mid-2023.
-However, the opening is delayed and the airport is currently still under construction.
+Now, the airport is ready for domestic flights using small aircraft by the end of November

 Controversy